On the Granularity of Causal Effect Identifiability: Conclusion

 \section{Conclusion}

 We considered how the identifiability of causal effects can be improved by focusing on a particular treatment and outcome and by including additional knowledge beyond causal graphs.
-This led us to suggest a more granular notion of identifiability which is state-based.
+This led us to suggest the more granular notion of state-based identifiability.
 It also led to some findings on the extent to which various types of knowledge and their combinations can draw distinctions between state-based and variable-based identifiability.
+Another contribution of this work is the introduction of novel algorithms for both levels of causal effect identification under additional CSI and state constraints, which we evaluated empirically.